Santa Margalida: Santa Margalida

 Due to the presence of archeological sites, it has been proven that the region has been inhabited since 7 c.
 BCE - 2 c.
 BCE.

-During the musling occupation, the region belonged to the district of Muruh, which during the Reconquista was divided in between the parish of Muro and the parish of Santa Margalida.
+During the muslim occupation, the region belonged to the district of Muruh, which during the Reconquista was divided in between the parish of Muro and the parish of Santa Margalida.
 Development around the parish led to the founding of the village of Santa Margalida, and despite the collapse of the main building in a fire on 1320, it was rebuilt in the same location.

 It is stated in the Llibre del Repartiment that count Ponç IV d'Empúries would be the ruler of the territory.
 For centuries Santa Margalida would not develop much, and the main economic activity was agriculture, focusing on cereal.

 During the reign of the Catholic Monarchs, inhabitants of Santa Margalida would migrate to Tàrbena, Alicante.
 The reasoning behind this was the expelling of the Morisco population, leading to the need for able workers.
 This is why the catalan dialect spoken on Tàrbena has some features similar to balearic catalan.